rleonard21/PyTradier/docs/getting_started/quick_start.rst

 * ``token`` Your API access token provided by Tradier. *Required.*
 * ``account_id`` The ID number associated with your Tradier Brokerage account.
 You will only have this if you have opened a Brokerage account with Tradier. *Optional.*
-* ``sandbox`` Determines whether the sandbox or full API endpoint will be used.
-Sandbox has limited access, but it completely free.
-The full API requires a Brokerage account. *Optional.*
+* ``endpoint`` Determines whether the developer sandbox, brokerage sandbox, or full API endpoint will be used.
+Developer sandbox has limited access, but is completely free.
+The full API requires a Brokerage account.
+Brokerage accounts also come with a sandbox account for paper trading and has the capabilites of the full API. *Optional.*

 Once the ``Tradier`` class has been initialized, all submodules can be called like this: